 ... to ensure that everyone gets the attention they deserve

-The John F. Dean Apprenticeship for U.S. Tax Court Trial Practice
+The John F. Dean Apprenticeship for Litigation & U.S. Tax Court Trial Practice

 - Traditional law school apprenticeships take a minimum of four (4) years to complete in any of the 4 states where an individual is 'to read' the law under the supervision of a seasoned licensed attorney or judge.
 Afterwards, an individual is allowed to sit for the respective state bar examination.
 Whereas individuals who pass the Tax Court bar exam and then hang out their shingle to begin practice as a legal representative are in fact going into a courtroom with no formal legal training.

-- The John F. Dean Apprenticeship for U.S. Tax Court Trial Practice is a rolling admissions program that speaks to the mission of the United States Tax Court, a national forum for the expeditious resolution of disputes between taxpayers and the Internal Revenue Service.
+- The John F. Dean Apprenticeship for Litigation and U.S. Tax Court Trial Practice is a rolling admissions program that speaks to the mission of the United States Tax Court, a national forum for the expeditious resolution of disputes between taxpayers and the Internal Revenue Service.
 The objective of the apprenticeship is to convey to future federal tax litigators that the Court is committed to providing taxpayers, most of whom are self-represented, with a reasonable opportunity to appear before the Court, with as little inconvenience and expense as is practicable.
 And that the Court is also committed to providing an accessible judicial forum with simplified procedures for disputes involving $50,000 or less.
-Our objective is to provide well-trained, non-attorney legal practitioners to assist them.
+Our objective is to provide well-trained, non-attorney legal practitioners to assist them as well as moderate- and high-liability taxpayers.

 - We recognize that sometimes taxpayers choose not to go-it-alone and often prefer to be represented.
 And many believe they can neither afford nor do they want to retain a licensed tax attorney, who may or may not be the appropriate talent to address their concerns.
 So, they turn to their CPA or IRS enrolled agent who prepared their tax returns and discover that these individuals are not authorized to represent their tax deficiency or other interests before the Tax Court.
 Enter the United States Tax Court Practitioner.

-- We further wish to point out that although much of the discussions focus on the individual taxpayer, we cannot overlook the fact that the United States Tax Court also is the legal forum where corporate and partnership tax controversies are resolved.
-Subsequently, high-liability tax deficiencies are docketed on the Tax Court calendar and cases not settled are tried.
-Therefore, our Apprenticeship speaks to both categories of taxpayers - low-to-moderate income as well as high-liability associated with big business.
+- We also wish to consider that although many of the discussions focus on the individual taxpayers and small businesses, we cannot overlook the fact that, as indicated above, the United States Tax Court also is the legal forum where large corporate and partnership tax controversies are resolved.
+Subsequently, high-liability tax deficiencies also are docketed on the Tax Court calendar and cases not settled are tried.
+Therefore, our Apprenticeships speak to both categories of taxpayers - low-to-moderate income as well as high income that gives rise to high-liability tax litigation associated with big business.
+Indeed, United States Tax Court Practitioners have a role at the table and are increasingly becoming associated with the top-tier and white shoe law firms that are engaged in these types of federal tax litigation practices, e.g. TLi Litigation Services Group.

 - The United States Tax Court Practitioner should not be mistaken for the cheap alternative to hiring a tax attorney.
 If you haven't yet read the 'The Best Kept Secret' then do so now.
-Their unique skills in tax accounting, auditing, tax law and litigation and trial practice make them a rare find whose fees fall with range of $275-$650 per hour.
+Their unique skills in tax accounting, auditing, tax law and litigation and trial practice make them a rare find whose fees fall within range of $275-$650 per hour.
+And then, their are the Specialists who can earn up to $1200 an hour.

 Preliminary Program Structure